-Since Covid, there has undoubtedly been a huge surge in demand for properties in the Swiss Alps.
-Switzerland’s independence allowed it to keep its resorts open and buyers worldwide flocked to buy properties which would allow them to work from home in picturesque locations.
+In recent years there has undoubtedly been a huge surge in demand for those wanting to invest in properties in the Swiss Alps.
+Buyers worldwide have been flocking to buy properties which allow them to work from home in picturesque locations.

 Therefore, to help you find your dream property, we’ve reviewed various reports for you and compiled a list of our top choices of ski resorts, taking into account property affordability, ski quality, and surroundings.

 For property value, ski quality and scenery, Saas-Fee soars to the top of the list.
 With a perfect mixture of quaint chalets, hotel renovations and brand-new properties (the last to be developed due to the Weber Law), Saas-Fee is not lacking in variety.
 The average price range per m² is between CHF 8000 to CHF 12,000, which is considerably less than the average price per m² of CHF 19,500 in St Moritz.
 The value for money is excellent, as are the impressive properties which can be viewed here.

 Saas-Fee is surrounded by majestic peaks and glaciers and skiing can be enjoyed any month of the year.
 The peak altitude is an astonishing 3500m, whilst the resort itself is still very high at an impressive 1800m.
 The snow surety, year-round skiing and the dramatic scenery mark Saas-Fee with top points.

 Saas-Fee is also an ideal alternative to Zermatt.
 If you are not able to buy in Zermatt due to the specific rules and criteria or your budget, why not drive over in less than an hour and spend the day in Zermatt.

 2. Buying property in Villars